jonchenn/amp-prototyper/README.md

 * `output-step-[STEP_ID].png` - the screenshot after this step.
 * `output-step-[STEP_ID]-log.txt` (only with --verbose) - AMP validation errors from console output.

+If you don't specify --output, it uses the domain from the given URL as the name of the output folder.

 ## Customize steps

 ### Structure of steps